prathamreet-waters/osmosis/documents/prd-de/osmosis-prd-de.md

 ---

 ## 19. Product Positioning

+**Osmosis does not generate documentation from scratch.
+It detects when existing documentation becomes wrong because engineering changed.**

 **Osmosis Document Engineer keeps engineering documentation aligned with the systems it describes.
 It detects when a code, configuration, API, release, or process change makes documentation outdated, drafts an evidence-backed correction, and sends it to the responsible person for approval.**